Sorry, you need to enable JavaScript to visit this website.

 Apprenticeships providers interested in offering apprenticeship opportunities are dealt with on a one-to-one by the Apprenticeships Department at MCAST.

 In 2019, MCAST launched a new suite of MQF Level 6 Degree Apprenticeships in Biomedical Engineering, Construction Engineering, Software Development, Multimedia Software Development, Computer Systems and Networks and Fashion.
-Students following such degree apprenticeships will be able to achieve a recognized qualification while simultaneously getting paid for gaining valuable work experience.
+Students following such degree apprenticeships will be able to achieve a recognised qualification while simultaneously getting paid for gaining valuable work experience.

 iv.
 Partnerships between education providers and employers